ZimmermannHH/BeringSea_shotgun_sequencing/README.md

 ### Damage pattern analysis
 Here is the link to the [HOPS manual]() for further information.
-We prepared 3 datasets in which samples were binned according to their age to estimate whether damage patterns increase with time: set1 (), set2 (), set3 ().
+We prepared 3 datasets in which samples were binned according to their age to estimate whether damage patterns increase with time: set1 (1.08–5.6 ka), set2 (6.3–12.6 ka), set3 (13.6–19.9 ka).
+The samples were therefore concatenated using the `cat` command.

 ```
 #!/bin/bash